jxmot/esp8266-12F-witty/README.md

 |   1  |   1  |   0  | red + green  |
 |   0  |   1  |   1  | green + blue |

-*Note: The green LED on the board I used was much brighter than the red and the blue.
-A mix of all three LEDs should produce white, but mine did no.*

 ## Button & LDR

 ## The loop